ksu-cis300-master/homework-2-f24-instructions/hw2-connectFour-description.md

 You can see that it is quite empty.
 This is because most of the UI is going to be added dynamically at run time.
 This image shows what you are given in the Designer window in Visual Studio.
 The rest will be added through code later.
 The form is locked from being able to be resized; however, you may resize it slightly if needed depending on your computer screen's resolution.
 The initial interface has three **[FlowLayoutPanel](https://docs.microsoft.com/en-us/dotnet/api/system.windows.forms.flowlayoutpanel?view=net-5.0)**s  that will help organize our dynamic controls once they are loaded.

 - The top **FlowLayoutPanel** has two **Label**s that keep track of the user's turn.
-Note that to turn the background color of a **Label**, modify the **BackColor** property.
-The **FlowDirection** property of this panel should already be set to flow from right to left.
+Note that to turn the background color of a **Label** to white, modify the **BackColor** property.
+The **FlowDirection** property of this panel should be set to flow from right to left.
 - The second **FlowLayoutPanel** will contain all of the buttons that will place game pieces on the board.
-The **FlowDirection** property of this panel should already be set to flow from left to right.
+The **FlowDirection** property of this panel should be set to flow from left to right.
 - The bottom **FlowLayoutPanel** will be used to contain all of the **Label**s that represent the slots on the Connect Four board.
-The **FlowDirection** property of this panel should already be set to flow from top down.
+The **FlowDirection** property of this panel should be set to flow from top down.

 The final user interface once the game is loaded should look something like the following:

 ![uxLoaded](uxLoaded.png)

-**Note:** Your GUI might look slightly different if you are working in a monitor with a non-standard resolution or a monitor where you have DPI scaling beyond 100% in Windows.
-However, it should still show all buttons and columns in the correct layout.
 Instructions for populating the UI at run time will be found below.

 The interactions with the UI, overall, are quite simple.
 Each of the place buttons above each column should be bound to the `uxPlaceButtonClick` method described later in this assignment.
 This will cause a chip (`GamePiece`) to be placed in the last available slot.
 This chip should be the same color as the Player.
 After each click of a place button, the next player gets their turn.
 The label in the top right hand corner of the UI indicates who's turn it is by using a label filled with the text and color of that player.
 Once a player wins or the game is a draw, a message box should appear stating who won the game.
 Once the user presses OK, the program should exit.

 # 2. Software Architecture

 Your program should contain these four classes, as shown in the following class diagram.
-Note that the **PlayersTurn** enum is not stored in its own file, but inside the *namespace* in **Gamer.cs**.
-Do **not** place the enum declaration inside the Game class
+Each class will

 ![uml](uml.png)